Tregarthen's Hotel: History

 The Little Western played a significant part in the history of the islands as well as the heritage of Tregarthen's Hotel.
-That is why the hotel's logo features an image of the Little Western and the terrace at the hotel is named The Little Western Deck.
+That is why the hotel's logo used to feature an image of the Little Western and the terrace at the hotel was at one point named The Little Western Deck.

-A fire broke out on Sunday 26 February 1905 when a defective chimney took fire and this spread to an adjoining bedroom.
+A fire broke out at the hotel on Sunday 26 February 1905 when a defective chimney took fire and this spread to an adjoining bedroom.
 Fortunately, the fire was extinguished but the damage amounted to £50.

 During the First World War, Tregarthen's Hotel was commandeered by the Admiralty and acted as a Ward Room for officers who were billeted at the White House on the Garrison.
 Tregarthen's Hotel was commissioned by the Admiralty on 1 June 1918 and surrendered on 28 February 1919.
 Commander HW Randall RNR was the Senior Officer.